Why do a Postgrad at UL?

 - Bank of Ireland: Postgraduate Student Loans

 Tax relief is also available on postgraduate tuition fees, up to €7,000 per person per course.
-You can read more about that on Citizens Information.
+You can read more about that on the Citizens Information website.

 SUSI grants for postgraduate students